-What Is Retargeting And How It Works in 2021?
+What Is Retargeting And How It Works?

 If you sell products or offer services online, you know advertising plays a critical role in driving people to your website.
 But what if they aren’t ready to engage when they first find you?
 Retargeting is here to help!

 97% of people who visit your site for the first time leave without buying anything, and then they’re lost forever.
 Unless you can bring them back.

 Retargeting is a powerful way to market your business and close more sales.
 Retargeting involves displaying your ads to people who have already interacted with your brand in some way but haven’t converted into paying customers.